imranraad07/BugReportQA/release/README.md

 ## Project Setup
   - data: Please unzip data.zip in the main directory of the project
-  - embedding: Please download embeddings and unzip it in the main directory of the project: <URL REMOVED FOR DOUBLE BLIND>
+  - embedding: Please unzip embeddings.zip in the main directory of the project

 ## Project Structure
 The project includes the following files and folders: